us4useu/us4r-user-docs/docs/content/manufacturer_guidelines.md

 It is advised that the device operate at room temperature and at moderate humidity.
 Any mechanical shocks should be avoided.

-:::{warning}
+:::{Caution}
 The Manufacturer recommends that you contact the service and perform a technical inspection (at the Manufacturer or remotely) if you suspect that the device has been mechanically damaged or otherwise diverges from normal appearance.
 :::

 The sole service provider for this device is the Manufacturer, us4us Ltd.